 Reef Manta Ray Facts

 - The first official scientific recognition of the animal as a separate and distinct species took place in the year 1868.
-One of the first, and in some minds greatest, of the zoologists of Australia, Johann Ludwig (Louis) Gerard Krefft, holds that distinction.
+One of the first, and in some minds greatest, of the zoologists of Australia, Johann Ludwig (Louis) Gerard Krefft, holds that particular distinction.

 Related Articles